Four takeaways from New Hampshire and Rhode Island primaries

 The stakes are high, with a Senate split 50-50 on the line and Republican candidates in Arizona, Georgia, Ohio and Pennsylvania also struggling.
-The GOP had hoped that New Hampshire, where Hassan won by just 1,000 votes six years ago, would be added to the list of battleground states in November.
+The GOP hopes that New Hampshire, where Hassan won by around 1,000 votes six years ago, will be added to the list of battleground states in November.

-Meanwhile, the fields were set for two of New England's most competitive House races on Tuesday, as well -- including one in New Hampshire, where a Trump White House aide who has also parroted his lies about election fraud defeated an establishment-backed candidate, further complicating the GOP's efforts to win control of the House.
+Meanwhile, the fields were set for two of New England's most competitive House races on Tuesday, as well -- including one in New Hampshire, where a former Trump White House aide who has also parroted the former President's lies about election fraud defeated an establishment-backed candidate, further complicating the GOP's efforts to win control of the House.

 Here are four takeaways from the final night of 2022's primary season:

-The Republicans' hopes of winning a Senate majority could hinge on the outcome of a razor-tight primary in New Hampshire.

-Morse is backed by establishment Republicans, including moderate Gov. Chris Sununu, and has been boosted by a super PAC aligned with Senate Minority Leader Mitch McConnell, which pumped more than $4 million into the race in an attempt to stop Bolduc from winning the primary.
+Morse was backed by establishment Republicans, including moderate Gov. Chris Sununu, and was boosted by a super PAC aligned with Senate Minority Leader Mitch McConnell, which pumped more than $4 million into the race in an attempt to stop Bolduc from winning the primary.

-Bolduc aligned himself closely with former President Donald Trump.
+Bolduc aligned himself closely with Trump.
 He said he "concurred with Trump's assessment" about the 2020 election -- that is, Trump's lie that President Joe Biden's victory came as a result of widespread fraud.

 "I signed a letter with 120 other generals and admirals saying Trump won the election, and damn it, I stand by" that letter, Bolduc said in an August primary debate.

-What was missing from New Hampshire's primary was Trump.
-His decision not to endorse any candidate was a departure from Trump's approach to most Senate primaries this year.
+What was missing from New Hampshire's GOP primary was Trump.
+His decision not to endorse a candidate was a departure from the former President's approach to most Senate primaries this year.

-Hassan won by just 1,000 votes in 2016, and Republicans have seen New Hampshire as a potential pick-up opportunity in their bid for control of a Senate currently split evenly between 50 Democrats and 50 Republicans.
+In his concession posted on Twitter, Morse noted that it had "been a long night & we've come up short."

+"I want to thank my supporters for all the blood, sweat & tears they poured into this team effort.
+I just called and wished all the best to @GenDonBolduc.
+The focus this fall needs to be on defeating Maggie Hassan," he wrote.

 Trump's style trumps his substance in New Hampshire